cavo789/blog/blog/2024/12/26/dagger-python/index.md

 from typing import Annotated

 import dagger
-from dagger import Doc, dag, function, object_type, Directory
+from dagger import DefaultPath, Doc, dag, function, object_type, Directory

 @object_type
 class Src:

     # This is the directory where source files are located (f.i. "/app/src")
-    # Initialised on the command line like this: "dagger call xxx --source src xxx"
+    source: Annotated[
+        Directory,
-    source: Annotated[Directory, Doc("The source folder; where the codebase is located")]
+        Doc("The source folder; where the codebase is located"), DefaultPath("src")
+    ]

     # This is the directory where configuration files are located (f.i. "/app/.config")
-    # Initialised on the command line like this: "dagger call xxx --config .config xxx"
+    config: Annotated[
+        Directory,
-    config: Annotated[Directory, Doc("The folder container configuration files")]
+        Doc("The folder container configuration files"),
+        DefaultPath(".config")
+    ]

     @function
     async def lint(self) -> str: